briedel/gosync3/osgconnect/gosync3/README.md

 The group methods currently only implement a `GET` from Globus Groups.
 There are two ways to access all groups associated with `connect`.
 The first is to the retrieve the group tree for the root group, named `connect`.
 The second is to retrieve all groups associated with the root user, also named `connect`.

 In GOSyn3, we are using the second method.
 There is a method to retrieve the group tree, but it is unused at the moment.
-The `get_group()` and `get_groups()` method simply filter the `all_groups` list for the desired group(s). `get_all_groups()` is the method that uses the root user's credentials to determine groups in which the root user, `connect`, is and `admin` or `manager`.
+The `get_group` and `get_groups` method simply filter the `all_groups` list for the desired group(s). `get_all_groups` is the method that uses the root user's credentials to determine groups in which the root user, `connect`, is an `admin` or `manager`.
 The distinction between between being `admin`, `manager`, or `member` is important here.
 It filters the groups that are returned by Globus Nexus.
 The `connect` user will always be an `admin` or `manager` in a subgroup, while a user might be a `admin`, `manager`, or `member`.
 The root user is a `member` of some groups that are not associated with the Connect instances.

-In addition there is a `check_new_members()` methods at is currently used.
+In addition there is a `check_new_members` methods at is currently used.
 It allows to filter the group list to those groups that have recently added members.

 ### Group Membership Methods

 The workflow for retrieving a user's group membership depends on the authentication method used.
-In a purely Globus Auth-based workflow, one would retrieve a user's group membership by using their tokens and calling `list_groups()` from the client.
-This is done in the function `get_user_groups_auth()`.
+In a purely Globus Auth-based workflow, one would retrieve a user's group membership by using their tokens and calling `list_groups` from the client.
+This is done in the function `get_user_groups_auth`.

 At the moment, we only have tokens for the `connect` user.
-To work around this, GOsync3 tries to generate a mapping of group to users first and then inverts that mapping, see function `get_user_groups_no_tokens()`.
+To work around this, GOsync3 tries to generate a mapping of group to users first and then inverts that mapping, see function `get_user_groups_no_tokens`.
 It retrieves the list of all groups associated with the `connect` and then determines the group members for every group.
-Using `_invert_dict_list_values()`, the group-to-users mapping is then inverted to the user-to-groups mapping.
+Using `_invert_dict_list_values`, the group-to-users mapping is then inverted to the user-to-groups mapping.

-`get_group_members()` simply returns the users for a given group.
+`get_group_members` simply returns the users for a given group.
 This has to be done using the group's Globus UUID.
 A mapping of Globus group name to Globus group UUID is in the works.

 ### User Methods

 The user methods allow one to retrieve more information about user, i.e. query Globus for the user's "user information" and manipulate the Globus output in a more easily digestible patterns.

-`get_user_info()` is a specialization of `get_user_groups_profile()`.
-It allows to get the a user's profile, i.e. username, SSH key, group-specific information, full name, e-mail, through Globus Nexues. `get_user_info()` is specialization in the sens that it uses the root group user profile rather than specific group's profile as needed by `get_user_groups_profile()`.
+`get_user_info` is a specialization of `get_user_groups_profile`.
+It allows to get the a user's profile, i.e. username, SSH key, group-specific information, full name, e-mail, through Globus Nexus. `get_user_info` is specialization in the sense that it uses the root group user profile rather than specific group's profile as needed by `get_user_groups_profile`.

-`get_all_users()` simply grabs all the users in the root group and then queries Globus Groups for the user's profile. `_invert_dict_list_values()` allows you to invert the group to users mapping to a user to groups mapping.
+`get_all_users` simply grabs all the users in the root group and then queries Globus Groups for the user's profile. `_invert_dict_list_values` allows you to invert the group to users mapping to a user to groups mapping.

 ## Puppet/Hiera Interface - `connect_db.py`

 In this case, we are using the JSON file needed by puppet/hiera as a database.
 This is suboptimal, but it will do for now.
 The information source for puppet/hiera can be replaced by a real DB later on.
 Some of the information, i.e. UNIX ids, stored in the JSON file at the moment will be needed to populate a database down the road anyway.

-The puppet/hiera interface, i.e `connect_db()`, is a thin layer of the JSON object that puppet/hiera uses to provision user accounts.
+The puppet/hiera interface, i.e `connect_db`, is a thin layer of the JSON object that puppet/hiera uses to provision user accounts.
 It reads a previous version of the JSON object, and produces a `users` and `groups` dictionary and a `uids` and `gids` list.
 These four objects contain all the necessary information to be able add new groups and users to the JSON object passed to puppet/hiera.

 The `users` and `groups` dictionaries are made up of sub-dictionaries.
 Holding the information for each user and group, respectively.
 The `users` dictionary is a mapping of username to user information.
 In our case this is:

 ```
 {
     "auth_refresh_token": # user's Globus Auth refresh token
-    "comment":
+    "comment": # user's name
     "email": # user's emails
     "gid": # default group for passwd file
     "manage_group": # puppet/hiera config parameter